 - East South Central (Al, KY, MS, TN) 9.6 percent

 Boat registration statistics are compiled by individual states.
 The federal government uses these stats to allocate Aquatic Resource Trust Fund dollars among the states each year.
-NMMA uses the registration data to develop its estimates on annual state dollar sales of new boats, motors, trailers and marine accessories.
+NMMA uses the boat registration data to develop its estimates on annual state dollar sales of new boats, motors, trailers and marine accessories.
 This information will be available in April.